Normal processing time

 You have applied online

-If you are applying online for a Danish EU residence document for the first time, you must then appear in person at one of SIRI's branch offices.
+If you are applying online for a Danish EU residence document for the first time, you must appear in person at one of SIRI's branch offices.

-You must bring the receipt for your online application (containing your application's six digit reference number) and your photo ID (passport or national ID card).
+You must bring the receipt for your online application (containing your application's reference number) and your photo ID (passport or national ID card).

 Only when you have identified yourself this way and been linked to your application, will we consider your application to be fully submitted.
+You must appear no later than 30 days after submitting your online application.
+If you do not this, SIRI will consider your application as withdrawn and close the case.

 In these other instances you do not need to appear in person at SIRI.